Skip to main content

 Below we outline some of these issues.
 To see the full detailed stories, and Lush's overall ethical rating, please sign in or subscribe.

-Most recently in September 2025, Lush closed all its UK stores and website for a day in solidarity with Gaza.
+In September 2025, Lush closed all its UK stores and website for a day in solidarity with Gaza.
 Lush said that the company had struggled “to find ways we can help whilst the Israeli government is preventing urgent humanitarian assistance from entering Gaza.”

 The closure – which was estimated to cost the company £300,000 in lost sales – “also means that the UK Government is losing a day of tax contributions from Lush and our customers,” the company said.
 “We hope they too hear the message our closure sends, with more Government action needed to bring an immediate stop to the death and destruction, including an end to arms sales from the UK.”